JohnCoene/javascript-for-r/_book/1-02-basics.md

 #> ]
 ```

 What jsonlite does internally is essentially turn the data.frame into a list _row-wise_ to produce a sub-list for every row then it serialises to JSON.
 This is generally how rectangular data is represented in lists.
 For instance, `purrr::transpose` does the same.
-Another great example is to use `console.table` in the JavaScript console (more on that later) to display the table JSON as a table (see figure 2.2).
+Another great example is to use `console.table` in the JavaScript console (more on that later) to display the table JSON as a table (see Figure \@ref(fig:console-table)).

 <div class="figure" style="text-align: center">
 <img src="images/console-table.png" alt="console.table output" width="100%" />